elizabethsiegle/marchmadness-bracket-rater-gpt4o/README.md

-# NCAA Basketball Stats & Analysis App
+# NCAA Bracket Rater with OpenAI GPT-4o, Cloudflare Workers, SerpAPI

 A Cloudflare Workers application that analyzes an input March Madness bracket.
 If the bracket is empty, it provides recommendations of how to fill out certain match-ups.
 If the bracket is not empty, it provides an analysis of the bracket, including a rating of the bracket and suggestions for improvement.